rnwolf/jira-metrics-extract/README.rst

 Changelog
 ---------
+0.42 - 28 June 2017
+     * Export burnup_forecast dataframe only with column headers and not the numbered index column.

 0.41 - 28 June 2017
      * Convert burnup_forecast series into a dataframe with column headings so that can be saved to file with column headers